How to build a credit score for immigrants in the UK

 Do your debts travel with you abroad?

 Yes.
 Seems unfair, right?
 Your good credit score can’t come with you as an immigrant, but debts from your native country can.
-But of course companies are going to want to get their money back!
+But of course, companies are going to want to get their money back.
 Make sure you leave a forwarding address and inform anywhere you owe money that you are moving abroad.
-Being responsible and paying off your debts will help your credit score.
+Being responsible and paying off your debts will look better on your report.

 What can you do before you move to the UK?

-There isn’t a lot that you can do before you move to help your credit score, unfortunately.
-But you could open an account with an international bank (with UK branches) before you leave so you’re more connected.
-But this isn’t always as simple as it should be, and it’s easier to set up a bank account when you have a UK address, so you should make finding your accommodation your priority.
+There isn’t a lot you can do before you move to help your credit score unfortunately.
+You could open an account with an international bank (which has UK branches) before you leave so you’re more connected, but this isn’t always as simple as it should be.
+It’s easier to set up a bank account when you have a UK address, so you should make finding somewhere to live your priority.

 Explore more articles